 DIDACTIC CLASS.
-Students' acquired knowledge will be evaluated by a multiple choice and matching major exam for each class unit.
+The students' acquired knowledge will be evaluated by a multiple choice and matching major exam for each class unit.

 LAB.
-Students' acquired radiographic skills will be evaluated by lab assignments, impromptu lab quizzes and simulated radiographic procedures exams using the energized x-ray equipment and the radiographic phantoms.
+The students' acquired radiographic skills will be evaluated by lab assignments, impromptu lab quizzes and simulated radiographic procedures exams using the energized x-ray equipment and the radiographic phantoms.